allebone/help.omni.af.mil/docs/PEX/Training.md

 * TDY Proration.
 For each month: \#X O&M days TDY reduces the SIM requirement by \#X for that month.
 This rule allows you to prorate RAP SIMs for O&M days spent TDY.
 Proration can be down to 0, but the previous rule stil takes precedence, so even if you prorate to 0, if you have a requirement to have at least 1 in a month and the person does not get it, they don’t meet the RAP requirement.
 The O&M TDY days are entered for each individual on the RAP O&M TDY page and are entered by month.
 For example, the rule is selected and the values indicate 3 O&M TDY days reduce the SIM requirement by 1 for the month.
 SIM RAP requirement for the month is 3.
 The person had 5 days of O&M TDY.
 The person also accomplished 1 RAP SIM.
 This person would not make their one-month requirement since the rule would credit them only 1 SIM.
 If the person had 6 O&M TDY days, they would have made their one-month requirement since the rule would credit 2 RAP SIMs.

 * Min number of SIMs required in one month to regain Msn Rdy Status.
 This rule is based on the person being in a non-mission ready status and needs to accomplish a set number of actual RAP SIMs to regain status, in addition to the look back numbers.
 This rule takes precedence over the one and three-month rules.
     For example, the rule is selected with a value of 2 entered.
 The one-month requirement is 3 RAP SIMs and 9 RAP flights.
 The person was non-mission ready.
 The one month rule is selected with a value of 2 entered.
 The person has accomplished 12 RAP flights and 1 RAP SIM.
 The person is still non-mission ready.
-Even though they met their flight RAP numbers and the first rule al ows them to meet their SIM RAP numbers, the person didn’t get the two actual RAP SIMs that were required to regain status.
+Even though they met their flight RAP numbers and the first rule all ows them to meet their SIM RAP numbers, the person didn’t get the two actual RAP SIMs that were required to regain status.

 !!!
 Note
     Whenever you change these optional check boxes, click save to ensure your PEX is updated.